confidential-containers/cloud-api-adaptor/azure/README.md

   --output table
 ```

 Here you should see the vm associated with the pod `nginx`.
+If you run into problems then check the troubleshooting guide [here](../docs/troubleshooting/README.md).

 ## Cleanup